How to remove the PrimaryProcesser adware?

 Malware Removal (Mac) | To eliminate possible malware infections, scan your Mac with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner. |

-PrimaryProcesser is quite similar to many other adware-type apps, for example, TypicalInput, LeadingLibrary, MegaSource.
-Usually their purposes are to generate ads, promote some fake search engine and/or collect certain data.
-In other words, to generate revenue for their developers.
-Therefore, such apps are useless to their users and can be the culprit of certain issues.
+PrimaryProcesser is similar to many other adware-type apps including, for example, TypicalInput, LeadingLibrary, and MegaSource.
+Their purpose is to generate ads, promote fake search engines, and collect data - all to generate revenue for the developers.

 How did PrimaryProcesser install on my computer?